Common Minke Whale

 Climate Impacts

-For the Central Atlantic stock, pronounced changes have occurred in oceanographic conditions and the relative distribution and abundance of several species of fish (including sandeels and capelin) and seabirds in Icelandic waters.
-Such changes in the distribution of important prey species would be expected to affect the distribution of common minke whales.
-Also, if ocean currents and water temperature influence whale migration, feeding, breeding, and calving site selection, any changes in these factors could render currently used habitat unsuitable.
+For the Central Atlantic stock, significant changes have been observed in oceanographic conditions and the distribution and abundance of several fish species, including sandeels and capelin, and seabirds in Icelandic waters.
+Recent studies confirm that borealization of the Barents Sea and other northern regions is influencing prey distributions, prompting minke whales to shift their feeding grounds northwards (Haug et al., 2024).
+These changes in prey distribution are expected to influence the distribution of common minke whales.
+Additionally, if factors such as ocean currents and water temperature impact migration, feeding, breeding, and calving site selection, changes in these variables could render currently used habitats unsuitable.

 Noise